JackDinealKIM/youtube-android-player-helper/README.md

          // initialize YoutubePlayerCallBackListener with Params and VideoID
         // youtubePlayerView.initialize("WCchr07kLPE", params, new YoutubePlayerView.YouTubeListener())

+		// initialize YoutubePlayerCallBackListener with Params and Full Video URL
+        // To Use - avoid UMG block!!!! but you'd better make own your server for your real service.
+        // youtubePlayerView.initializeWithCustomURL("p1Zt47V3pPw" or "http://jaedong.net/youtube/p1Zt47V3pPw", params, new YoutubePlayerView.YouTubeListener())

        // make auto height of youtube. if you want to use 'wrap_content' youtubePlayerView.setAutoPlayerHeight(this);